-species or group.
-Explain what information people gather for this organization and what that nformation is used for.
+Find a citizen science organization that gathers data about the species you chose, or a similar species or group.
+Explain what information people gather for this organization and what that information is used for.

 Can you find another citizen science organization with a similar mission in another country?
 Note down any differences or similarities you find.

-While researching, how common was it to come across an Indigenous led citizen so Why do you think such projects are or aren't common? cience project?
-Can you find another citizen science organization with a similar mission in another of lown any differences or similarities you find. country?
-Note
+While researching, how common was it to come across an Indigenous led citizen science project?
+Why do you think such projects are or aren't common?

+Can you find another citizen science organization with a similar mission in another country?
+Note down any differences or similarities you find.